 Natural History Museum

 The museum is divided into four main zones, each of them representing a different sphere of life and science.
 The green zone concentrates on facts about life, the planet, environment, and evolution.
 The red zone explores our planet and its place in the universe.
 In the blue zone, marvel at the diversity of life on our planet; in the orange zone, enjoy the wildlife garden and the Darwin center.
 On the website, you can also check the opening times and the visiting exhibitions.

 Museum of London

 The Museum of London documents the history of London from the Prehistoric to the present day.
-It is comprised of a series of chronological galleries containing original artifacts, models, pictures and diagrams, with a strong emphasis on archaeological discoveries, the built city, urban development, and London’s social and cultural life, with interactive displays and activities for all ages.
+It is comprised of a series of chronological galleries containing original artifacts, models, pictures, and diagrams, as well as a strong emphasis on archaeological discoveries, the built city, urban development, and London’s social and cultural life, with interactive displays and activities for all ages.
 Fragments of the Roman London Wall can be seen just outside the museum.
 This year, visitors can also enjoy London Street Photography.
 This new major exhibition at the Museum of London showcases an extraordinary collection of London street photography, with over 200 candid images of everyday life in the street.

 One of the most impressive exhibitions in the capital is the National Gallery.
 It houses the national collection of Western European painting from around 1250 onwards.
-Among the paintings, there are masterpieces by Reubens, Van Gogh, Turner, Leonardo Da Vinci, Monet, Rembrandt, and many more.
-Along with the pleasure of viewing superb works of art, the gallery gives you many more reasons to visit it.
+Among the paintings, there are masterpieces by Reubens, Van Gogh, Turner, Leonardo Da Vinci, Monet, Rembrandt, and even more.
+In addition to the pleasure of viewing superb works of art, the gallery gives you many more reasons to visit.
 The English government believes that art belongs to each and every citizen, so entrance to the gallery is free.
 In addition, you can visit some of the numerous and incredibly entertaining workshops organized there.
-If you are not that knowledgeable about art, you can discover more about the paintings through talks, tours and online guides.
-Visit the National Gallery website for more details.
+If you are not that knowledgeable about art, you can also discover more about the paintings through talks, tours, and online guides.
+Visit the National Gallery website for even more details.